 In general, child custody cases are less adversarial than divorce and other criminal proceedings.
 Because of this, they are presented in smaller settings than one might imagine.
-Even the courtrooms in family court are much smaller than those seen on television.
+Even the courtrooms in family court process in St. Louis County are much smaller than those seen on television.
 Even so, judges and custody adjudicators hear many cases a day.

 A common question in a child custody case involves determining which religious tradition or beliefs the child should follow.
 If the parents have very different religious views, it may cause a custody dispute.
 If the child is old enough to make these decisions on their own, then the courts will likely follow the wishes of the child.